Skip to content

 84

 Starts the Language Server Protocol server for editor integration.
+The legacy `turbolang lsp` subcommand remains available for older integrations.
 Provides:

 • Real-time diagnostics and error highlighting